You are here

 - 3. MB, 2:1312.
 Transcription available at Founders Online.

 - 4. After Randolph's death, Mitchie Jefferson moved to Tennessee with John and remarried.
-John Jefferson died there at the age of 29, apparently childless.
+John Jefferson died there in 1845, apparently childless.
 See "Jefferson, John R.," in the Nashville City Cemetery.